matisojka/docs.podigee.com/about/index.md

 ---
-title: About
+title: Welcome to Podigee
 layout: en
 permalink: /
 published: true
 ---

-## Welcome to Podigee

 <p class="lead">The Podcast Publishing Platform</p>

-It enables you to publish your podcast episodes easily by combining a streamlined interface made for podcast publishing with modern web-technology that requires no manual work to provide multiple audio formats in different qualities to your listeners and also make your episodes accessible via high-speed download servers.
+We enable you to publish your podcast episodes easily by combining a streamlined interface made for podcast publishing with modern web-technology that requires no manual work to provide multiple audio formats in different qualities to your listeners and also make your episodes accessible via high-speed download servers.

 ## Our Motivation